Healthcare in Abu Dhabi

 Many expats still hold onto the perspective that public facilities largely function as emergency service centres, and private facilities and clinics are more appropriate for everything else.
 Regardless of this viewpoint, however, an expat's specific health insurance coverage dictates in which hospitals they can receive treatment.

 Doctors in Abu Dhabi are generally thought to be accessible, and service is prompt.
 For the most part, all workers speak English, though some are more proficient than others.
-Many health workers have received their education in the West, and it’s not unusual for expats to seek out professionals with accreditation from their home country.
+Many health workers have received their education abroad, and it’s not unusual for expats to seek out professionals with accreditation from their home country.

 High prices accompany healthcare in Abu Dhabi, but all expats are legally bound to have health insurance, which usually covers most of the costs.
 Where there are exceptions to this rule, expats will only have to finance a small co-pay.